florianhartung/wasm-for-plugin-systems/work/sections/implementation.typ

 #import "../wip.typ": todo, td

+// == Rust
+// #todo[Is a Rust section necessary?]
+// - Short explaination of why Rust is used for this project:
+// - Helix is written in Rust.
+// - However this work is not about any technology in particular, and instead it will focus more on WebAssembly, which may be used from pretty much any language where a runtime exists.
+// - Why does Helix use Rust?

 = Proof of concept: Implementing a WebAssembly plugin system for a text editor (10 pages)
 #todo[Provide context of helix text editor]